HargunBhalla/HargunBhalla/README.md

 ### Hi there 👋

+I'm Hargun a high school senior passionate about artificial intelligence, neuroscience, and technology.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning about artificial intelligence, neuroscience, and technology
 - 👯 I’m looking to collaborate on ...